Cosium/git-code-format-maven-plugin/README.md

 A maven plugin that automatically deploys [google-java-format](https://github.com/google/google-java-format) code formatter as a `pre-commit` git hook.
 On commit, the hook will automatically format staged java files.

+### Breaking changes between 1.x and 2.x

+* (https://github.com/Cosium/maven-git-code-format/issues/37) To prevent conflicts with other plugins all keys are now prefixed with `gcf`. e.g. `-DglobPattern=**/*` becomes `-Dgcf.globPattern=**/*`
+* (https://github.com/Cosium/maven-git-code-format/issues/38) To avoid infringement to Apache Maven Trademark, the plugin was renamed to `git-code-format-maven-plugin`.
+Its new coordinates are `com.cosium.code:git-code-format-maven-plugin`.

+`1.x` documentation can be found at https://github.com/Cosium/maven-git-code-format/blob/1.39/README.md

 ### Automatic code format and validation activation

 Add this to your maven project **root** pom.xml :